 Inca’s, Aztec’s, gold.
-The continent of South America is riddled with stories and mysticism.
-The continent is riddled with several ecological zones, as well as civilizations past and present.
-The Andes has been inhabited since at least 7000 years, and several of these peoples have left their mark in stories spoken and written.
+The continent of South America sparked the fantasy of many people.
+Europeans who dreamed of cities made of gold, lands inhabited by giants, and mystical sirens luring in sailors.
+South America is a continent full of stories and mysicism, as several ecological zones and civilizations past and present.
+The Andes has been inhabited for at least 7000 years, and several of the ancient tribes have left their mark in stories spoken and written till today.

 Many books created on the South American, have an element of struggle and war connected to them, as well as that they have been written by writers who were formed by styles that have their origins in Europe but developed in a unique way on a different continent.
 Loaded with meanings that are often raw or presented in a surreal way, every single one is worth your time and some space on your bookshelves.
 So choose the country, and see where you can travel to from the comfort of your couch.